tarunawahyudi/wpaigen-ai-generator/readme.txt

 **Key Features:**

 * **AI-Powered Article Generation:** Create unique, human-like articles from just a keyword.
+* **Google Trends Integration:** Discover trending keywords directly in your dashboard to create timely, relevant content that captures current search interest.
 * **SEO Optimization:** Automatically generate content that is optimized for search engines, helping you rank higher.
 * **Customizable Content:**
     * Control article length to suit your requirements.